muhamadzaman/digi-bakery/README.md

 - Ruby 3.2.*
 - Node
 - NPM
-- Pusher Gem: Used for real-time updates and notifications
+- Pusher Gem: Used for real-time updates and notifications (environment variables used for creds)
 - Background Jobs: Used for cooking cookies asynchronously

 ## Installation and Testing